jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 - Purple Berried vines are probably dangerous so approach with caution.
 - About 2 hexes on the map per day traveling on the river.

-_**NOTE:** Your humble narrator was mistaken before about what the Gator-Person statue was.
-It is indeed a Crocodile-Person statue  (Crikey!)._

 [_Back to Top_](#top_of_page)

 ------------